Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

-Not automatically, no. There's a common misconception that Commitment Bonuses are tax deductible and that you can claim something back for them.
+Not necessarily.
+A lot of people seem to think that Commitment Bonuses are tax deductible and that you can claim some kind of refund back for them.
 Sadly, that's just not true.
-However, that doesn't mean the taxman isn't interested in your bonus at all.
-In HMRC's eyes it still counts as income, and so they'll still want to get their bite of it.
+However, you’ve got to remember that the taxman will still want to know about your bonus.
+It still counts as taxable income in HMRC's eyes, meaning they'll still want their bite of it.

-Now for the slightly more complicated bit.
-Depending on your basic salary, your Commitment Bonus could theoretically boost you into a higher tax bracket for the year.
-That might be a little painful, but it could make a difference to the tax you can claim back.
-If you go over the threshold, it's possible you might get some of your refund at the higher 40% rate instead of the basic 20% one.
-Whatever the case is, RIFT will steer you right to make sure you get back everything you're entitled to.
+Here’s where things get slightly tricky.
+Depending on your basic salary, your Commitment Bonus could actually boost you into a higher tax bracket for the year.
+That might sound a little painful, but it could make a big difference to the tax you can claim back.
+If you go over the threshold, you could start seeing some of your refund paid out at the higher 40% rate instead of the basic 20% one.
+However the numbers shake out, RIFT will always steer you right and get you back everything you're entitled to.